AubinMahe/DatagramSocket4SwiProlog/README.md

 # Elevator simulator

 An elevator simulator with a GUI in Java, and a controller in Prolog.
-The communication is done by messages, UDP datagram.
+The communication is done by messages, UDP datagrams.

 To build the UI of the 'elevator' project, use Apache Ant : `ant`.